a70n3/BlazorNavigator/README.md

 }
 ```
 ## Note
-The pagination button will only show if the number of pages is greater than 1.
+The pagination button will only show if the number of pages is more than 1.